Bored Ape: Founders

 Two of the founders of BAYC, going by the pseudonyms "Gargamel" and "Gordon Goner", describe themselves as "literary bros".
 The two told The New Yorker they initially bonded by arguing about the work of David Foster Wallace.
 The two of them grew up together in Miami.
 The other two founders go by the pseudonyms "No Sass" and "Emperor Tomato Ketchup", the latter deriving his alias from the 1996 Stereolab album of the same name.
+As of July 2023, three out of four founders have left the company.

 In February 2022, Gargamel and Gordon Goner's identities were revealed to be Greg Solano and Wylie Aronow, respectively, by BuzzFeed News.
-Upon this revelation, Nicole Muniz, the CEO of Yuga Labs confirmed BuzzFeed's report.
+Upon this revelation, Nicole Muniz, the then-CEO of Yuga Labs, confirmed BuzzFeed's report.
 Solano and Aronow went to Twitter, commenting they were doxxed and uploaded images of themselves next to their Bored Ape profile pictures.
 Solano is a writer and editor, while No Sass and Emperor Tomato Ketchup are programmers.
-Aronow, the son of boat tycoon Donald Aronow, has been documented as planning to attend an MFA program, before becoming addicted to Crack cocaine, alcohol, falling ill and becoming a cryptocurrency day trader.
+Aronow, the son of boat tycoon Donald Aronow, has been documented as planning to attend an MFA program, before becoming addicted to crack cocaine and alcohol, falling ill and becoming a cryptocurrency day trader.

 Solano and Aronow brought in two friends of theirs, No Sass and Emperor Tomato Ketchup, programmers who could handle the blockchain coding.
 The latter two were knowledgeable in computer science, having studied the field at the same university Solano attended; however, they "were not crypto-savvy," having both written their first lines of Solidity code, a language used for smart contracts, in February 2021.

 Solano and Aronow came up with the concept of "a shared digital canvas: anyone who bought in could draw on it."
-They likened this canvas as being used similar to a bathroom at a dive bar; this idea stuck with the two, and they created a science-fiction storyline centered around it.
+They likened this canvas to a bathroom at a dive bar; this idea stuck with the two, and they created a science-fiction storyline centered around it.
 In an interview with The New Yorker, Aronow elaborated on the concept, which centered on early cryptocurrency investors all becoming billionaires:

 Now they're just fucking bored.
 What do you do now that you're wealthy beyond your wildest dreams?
 You're going to hang out in a swamp club with a bunch of apes and get weird.

 Aronow clarified that apes were chosen as a mascot for the NFT because of the cryptocurrency phrase aping in, meaning to buy into a new currency or NFT with abandon, risking a significant amount of money.

 All Seeing Seneca, or simply Seneca, an Asian-American artist, is credited as the lead designer of the artwork featured in Bored Ape NFTs.
 Seneca clarified that she was not the sole illustrator of the artwork, but the "lead artist of the original collection" and that the ape's body is "exactly line-for-line" her drawing.